DomoApps/domo-developer-portal/docs/Automate-Actions/Code-Engine/python-packages.md

 | xml          | XML parsing and generation tools.                                 |
 | zipfile      | Reads and writes ZIP files.                                       |
 | zlib         | Compression and decompression using the zlib library.             |

----

-This table provides a quick reference for selecting the package you need.
-For more details, consult the [Python Standard Library Documentation](https://docs.python.org/3/library/).